 Quality of Service (QoS) is a set of technologies that work on a network to guarantee its ability to dependably run high-priority applications and traffic under limited network capacity.
 QoS technologies accomplish this by providing differentiated handling and capacity allocation to specific flows in network traffic.
 This enables the network administrator to assign the order in which packets are handled, and the amount of bandwidth afforded to that application or traffic flow.

 Measurements of concern to QoS are bandwidth (throughput), latency (delay), jitter (variance in latency), and error rate.
 This renders QoS of particular importance to high-bandwidth, real-time traffic such as voice over IP (VoIP), video conferencing, and video-on-demand that have a high sensitivity to latency and jitter.
 These applications, with minimum bandwidth requirements and maximum latency limits, are called “inelastic.”

 The QoS mechanisms for ordering packets and allotting bandwidth are queuing and bandwidth management respectively.
 Before they can be implemented however, traffic must be differentiated using classification tools.
 The classification of traffic according to policy allows organizations to ensure the consistency and adequate availability of resources for their most important applications.

-Traffic can be classified crudely by port or IP, or using a more sophisticated approaches such as by application or user.
-The latter parameters allow for a more meaningful identification, and consequently, classification of the data.
+Traffic can be classified crudely by port or IP, or using a more sophisticated approach such as by application or user.
+The latter parameters allow for more meaningful identification, and consequently, classification of the data.